FP&A Explainer

 Many organizations approach FP&A as a system implementation instead of a shift in how management and decisionmaking actually work.
 The focus quickly moves to features, integrations, and technical architecture, while essential questions about processes, accountability, and usage go unanswered.

 Hypergene’s FP&A buying guide (availiable in Swedish) describes this as one of the most common pitfalls: when the management model isn’t defined from the start, the system ends up being used primarily for reporting — not for forward-looking decision support.
+When FP&A is treated as an IT project rather than a business initiative, the expected impact never materializes.
+This applies to both private and publicsector organizations, because the need for reliable decision support is the same.

 When users don’t trust the numbers